 In payment for carrying out its duties and responsibilities the Manager is entitled to take an annual management charge out of the Trust.
-The annual management charge is calculated and accrued on a daily basis by reference to the Net Asset Value of the Trust on the previous Dealing Day up until the last Business Day of each month.
+The annual management charge is accrued on a daily basis and is calculated by reference to the Net Asset Value of the Trust on the last Business Day of the preceding month.
 The amount due for each month has to be paid as soon as practicable after the month end.
 The current management charge for the Trust (expressed as a percentage per annum of the Net Asset Value of the Trust) is set out in Appendix 1.
 The Manager is also entitled to all reasonable, properly documented, out of pocket expenses incurred in the performance of its duties.